mariodavid/mariodavid.github.io/_drafts/testing-of-cuba-applications-part-1.md

 }
 {% endhighlight %}

-In this case, i pushed the initialization of the customer in the <code>setup</code> method.
+In this case, I pushed the initialization of the customer in the <code>setup</code> method.
 This method gets called before each test case is executed.
 Putting the common setup parts in the corresponding method normally leads to a better readability of the actual test cases.

-#### mocking
+When you execute the tests you'll notice that the last test is not green.
+In this case, I set orders to null and executed the method.
+Unfortunately we got a NullPointerException.
+This situation oftentimes happens, because you encountered an edge case through different inputs that was not handled in the application code.
+One could argue that this is not a case that has to be caught, since the orders array is initialized already on object creation.
+But as the fix only requires a single character, let's just make that happen.

+This change will make the test green again:

+{% highlight groovy %}
+class Customer {
+    // ...
+    boolean isGoodCustomer() {
+        orders?.size() > 0
+    }
+}
+{% endhighlight %}

+The null-safe operator <code>?</code> will evaluate <code>orders.size() > 0</code> to null instead of throwing a <code>NullPointerException</code>.
+Since it is evaluated to a boolean as the method return value requires, null is false in groovy --> the customer is not good.
+This is probably the behavior we want to achieve.

+With this we are ready with our first unit test.
+Let's look at what we already discussed and what are the next steps.

+### Summary and outlook

+In this article we learned about test automation.
+Its different categories which all have their different reasons to exists.
+After that we looked at Spock as the testing tool and explored our first unit test with a simple class under test.

+As we probably already reached the point where the last reader close the browser tab since the blog post is already too long, we will shift the interesting topics to the next blog post(s).

+In the second part of the "Desert of Testing" series, we will take our CUBA glasses back on and go through the different artifacts of a common CUBA application like Entities, Services and Controllers and try to tests these.
+With it we will explore more testing techniques like Mocking.

+In the third part, we will try different testing types in the CUBA application and try to especially look at functional testing.

+I hope you enjoyed the longish article and get back to me with feedback or questions about this topic.